Lead-Based Paint Inspection

 Note: This service is not applicable for homes built after 1978, and we do not provide Risk Assessments.

 Alpine Building Performance offers Water Quality Testing which includes a Lead parameter.
-This service is not included as part of the lead-based paint inspection and must be ordered as a separate add-on.
+This service is not included as part of the lead-based paint inspection and must be ordered separately.